samarthswarup/mabs2020/program.md

 permalink: /program/
 ---

-The accepted papers are linked on the [Accepted Papers page](../accepted).
-Video presentations of the papers will be available through [underline.io](https://www.underline.io/conferences/19?trackId=19#lectureListContainer).
+The accepted papers and video presentations that are available are linked on the [Accepted Papers page](../accepted).
+All video presentations of the papers are available through [underline.io](https://www.underline.io/conferences/19?trackId=19#lectureListContainer).

 A two-hour virtual meeting, via Zoom, was held on May 10, 2020, at 11 am UTC.
 The agenda for the virtual meeting is given below.

-In the first hour, there were six presentations on the topic of "The role of multi-agent-based simulation in addressing global problems".
+In the first hour, there were six presentations on the topic: "The role of multi-agent-based simulation in addressing global problems".

 | Speaker(s)                                                                | Topic                       | Time slot (in minutes)|
 | ----------------------------                                              | -----------                 |-------------|